joluet/joluet.github.io/source/_posts/2014-07-07-rxjava-retrofit.md

 @GET("/user/login.json")
 Observable<SuccessResponse> login();
 ```
 Thus, we don't even need to create our own Observables.
 We can just compose the Observables provided by Retrofit.
 There are many possible compositions as described in the [wiki](https://github.com/Netflix/RxJava/wiki/Observable).
-In our case the _flatMap_ as well as the _combineLast_ have been very useful.
+In our case the _flatMap_ as well as the _combineLatest_ operators have been very useful:

+[combineLatest(sourceObservables, combineFunction)](http://netflix.github.io/RxJava/javadoc/rx/Observable.html#combineLatest(java.util.List,%20rx.functions.FuncN)) creates an Observable that emits the latest items from the source Observables.